chibiboba/JS-120/Exam Part 2/Specifics Study Guide (copy).md

 Definition

-- The value of `this` is the current execution context (an object) of a function or method that is running.
+-  `this` is  a **keyword**  that refers to an object that is the current **execution context** of a function or method that is running.
+-  **Execution context**: the environment (an object) in which a function executes.
 -  The value of `this` changes based on how you invoke a function, not how or where you define it.
 Context binding is not based on lexical scoping rules.

+Implications

+- Every Javascript function call has its own execution context.

+- Every time a function is called, JS binds some object to `this` --> **setting the binding** / setting the execution context.
+- `this` keyword is available to every function in JS, because every JS function call has an execution context.
+  - All JS functions and methods execute within an execution context , aka the `this` binding.
+- Clarification: `this` is not a variable.
+It is a keyword.

+#### Execution context rules

-- When **strict mode** is enabled,  implicit `this` is assigned to `undefined` instead of the global object.
+- When **strict mode** is enabled,  the implicit execution context/ <u>implicit `this`</u> for function calls is assigned to `undefined` instead of the global object.

   - CoderPad runs JavaScript code in *strict mode*.
 The implicit execution context is `undefined`, **not** the global object.